Theme

 What appears notable

-Based on the repository and release materials, the notable angle is the project’s attempt to position itself as a practical, extensible agent environment for broader work use.
+Based on the repository and release materials, readers may notice the project's attempt to position itself as a practical, extensible agent environment for broader work use.

 Before using